orendain/DemeoMods/HouseRules_Essentials/README.md

     "FloorTwoHealingFountains": 9,
     "FloorTwoLootChests": 9,
     "FloorThreeHealingFountains": 9,
-    "FloorThreeLootChests": 9
+    "FloorThreeLootChests": 9,
+    }
   },
   ```

 - __PieceConfigAdjustedRule__: Piece configuration is adjusted
   - See [PieceConfig.md](../docs/PieceConfig.md) for information about modifiable fields.
-  - Allows customization of many of the properties for each game Piece.
-Health, ActionPoints, Movement, MeleeDamage, etc
+  - Allows customization of many of the properties for each game Piece. 🩺Health, 🎲ActionPoints, 🏃Movement, ⚔️MeleeDamage, etc
   - Config accepts List of Lists e.g. `[ [ "PieceName1", "ParamName1", int ], [ "PieceName1", "ParamName1", int ], ... ]`
   - Only works for Integer fields.
 The configured value replaces the default.